junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB26/SPN-Cat-whole-novel.md

 "Should I distract him with food?"
 Sammy proposes behind them.

 Dean doesn't look back.
 "Nah, I'm almost done.
 He's doing great."
 He glances up and meets Cat's eyes.
-Cat quiets down and his paw stays in Dean's hand as he was told, though some of his furs on his back and head look like just exploded again; Dean figures that's probably the global "I'm scared/I don't like it" signal for cats, and he chuckles quietly because it makes Cat look twice as bigger and puffier, but less fierce.
+Cat quiets down and his paw stays in Dean's hand as he was told, though some of his fur on his back and head look like just exploded again; Dean figures that's probably the global "I'm scared/I don't like it" signal for cats, and he chuckles quietly because it makes Cat look twice as bigger and puffier, but less fierce.

 "You're doing great," Dean tells Cat again when he finishes tapping the potion around that paw to cover all the wounded skin and nails.
 He's not so sure what to do with the worn nails, too afraid to make it worse than already is, so he just leaves it.
 He lifts the finished paw up to his lips, pressing a kiss on top of the fur, like he'd do when helping with Sammy's accidental hurt before (like a hand or a knee grazed on the ground when first learning how to walk; he'd never forget Sammy's first step was walking toward him, so that should be the perfect reason to do anything and everything after that), he'd press his lips on the tip of that hand or side of leg just out of habit once finished patching up, for luck or soothing, he doesn't really know -- Dean can't quite remember where the habit comes from, maybe Mom used to do that for him?
 He doesn't remember if Dad ever does that.
 But at least Sammy seems to get used to it and enjoy it, and Cat just looks at him like he's trying to figure him out.
 The cat's eyes are round and black with a thin blue edge, looking mysteriously celestial.
 Dean thinks that thread of blue looks brighter and wider today, but maybe Cat just stares with wider eyes today, or they are staring each other in a closer distance.
 Dean feels as if he's thoroughly dissected by those eyes and those looks, he shifts a little as if to dodge the eyes and rubs his nose, and that earns him one hell of a sneeze.
 Cat relaxes down, lying down on the table on his side, giving him an easier access to all his paws.
 If Dean doesn't know better, he'd even say Cat might be huffing a laughter.